App Trust Preview

 What is App Trust Preview?

-App Trust Preview helps you understand a Mac app before you open it.
+App Trust Preview helps you understand Mac software before you open or install it.

-In plain language, not developer jargon, it shows what macOS can verify about an app's identity, protections, permissions, and internal components.
-The goal is simple: help you decide whether opening an app looks reasonable.
+In plain language, not developer jargon, it shows what macOS can verify about software identity, protections, permissions, bundled code, installer contents, disk images, executables, scripts, and other technical signals.
+The goal is simple: help you decide whether trusting a file looks reasonable.

 Everything happens locally: